A High Wind in Jamaica (film): Plot

-During the voyage, pirates board the ship and the children end up accidentally leaving on the pirate ship.
-The pirate captain, Chavez (Anthony Quinn) and first mate Zac (James Coburn) do not wish to risk a kidnapping charge and decide to sail to Tampico and leave the children in the safe keeping of Rosa (Lila Kedrova), a brothel madam with a good heart.
+During the voyage, pirates board the ship; the children accidentally leave on the pirate ship.
+The pirate captain, Chavez (Anthony Quinn) and first mate Zac (James Coburn), not wanting to risk a kidnapping charge, decide to sail to Tampico and leave the children with Rosa (Lila Kedrova), a good-hearted brothel madam who will keep them safe.

 Rosa warns the pirates that the law is after them.
-Since they are innocent of the crimes attributed to them by the authorities — namely, the murder of the children — Chavez and Zac are unconcerned.
-But then one of the children, John (Martin Amis), slips from a window of the brothel and falls to his death.
-Rosa does not want any involvement in a potential murder case and tells Chavez to take the remaining children away.
-The crew feel that the children are unlucky and demand that they be abandoned on the next island.
-When Emily (Deborah Baxter) falls ill, Chavez refuses to attack a passing Dutch vessel, wishing to ensure that it remain undamaged and fully crewed in order to take Emily to be treated and the children to safety.
+Since they are innocent of the crimes they are accused of — namely, murdering the children — Chavez and Zac are unconcerned.
+However, when one child, John (Martin Amis), slips from a brothel window and dies, Rosa, not wanting any involvement in a potential murder case, insists Chavez take the remaining children away.
+The crew feel that the children are unlucky and demand abandoning them on the next island.
+When Emily (Deborah Baxter) falls ill, Chavez refuses to attack a passing Dutch vessel, wanting it to take Emily and the children to safety.
 His men mutiny, lock up Chavez, seize the Dutch boat, and capture its captain (Gert Fröbe).

-A Royal Navy cutter appears and the pirates re-board their own ship in panic.
+A Royal Navy cutter appears and the panicked pirates re-board their own ship.
 Emily is awakened by the bound Dutch captain, who storms frantically into her room holding a knife and, speaking only Dutch, is imploring her to cut his bindings.
-Terrified, and dazed by the sleeping draughts she has been given by Chavez to soothe her pain, she mistakes his intentions, and stabs him to death.
+Terrified and dazed by the sleeping draughts Chavez gave to soothe her pain, she mistakes his intentions and stabs him to death.
 The shocked Chavez intervenes too late and is left with blood on his hands.
 He and his former crew are taken prisoner and shipped to Britain for trial.
-Under questioning in court, the barrister twists Emily's words to imply she blames Chavez for killing the Dutch captain.
-The pirates are sentenced to hanging for this death, instead of merely being imprisoned for piracy.
+Under questioning in court, the barrister twists Emily's testimony to imply she blames Chavez for killing the Dutch captain.
+The pirates are sentenced to hang for the death, instead of being imprisoned for piracy.

 In the final scene children play innocently by a lake.
-Emily stands amongst them—staring at a model ship with adult eyes.
+Emily stands amongst them - staring at a model ship.